Category: Calendar Tools

 Skedda

-Teamup Calendar fails first because resource booking rules and availability constraints cannot be enforced per location.
+Teamup Calendar fails first because it breaks when resource booking rules and availability constraints cannot be enforced per location.

 Verdict